We conduct

 Most

-courts require that child custody decisions use the “best
+responsibility and timesharing decisions use the “best

 interests” standard.
 Defining this term is a complex matter